CSU's Sexual Violence Prevention & Education Statement

 - Remember “no” means “No!” and “stop” means “Stop!”

 - Report incidents of violence (including coercion) to law enforcement and campus authorities.

-- Discuss dating/domestic violence, sexual assault and stalking with friends–speak out against violence and clear up misconceptions.
+- Discuss Sexual Violence, Domestic Violence, Dating Violence, and Stalking with friends – speak out against violence and clear up misconceptions.

 - Don’t mistake submission or silence for consent.